 # Introduction

 In a classic digital signature scheme, the global community is capable of verifying a signature.
 In a designated verifier signature scheme (DVS), only the designated verifier has this capability.
-In a classic DVS scheme the signer themselves “designates” the entity that has the capability of verifying their signature.
-In a pure identity-based signature scheme a Trusted Authority is introduced, and is responsible for issuing secret signing keys to all participants.
-In our proposed scheme it is this TA, not the signer, that designates the verifier, and to this end the TA issues the designated verifier with its own secret.
-Finally we propose a variation that supports non-repudiation, plus a hardware-free multi-factor signature capability.
+In a classic DVS scheme, the signer themselves “designates” the entity that has the capability of verifying their signature.
+In a pure identity-based signature scheme, a Trusted Authority (TA) is introduced, and is responsible for issuing secret signing keys to all participants.
+In our proposed scheme, it is this TA, not the signer, that designates the verifier, and to this end the TA issues the designated verifier with its own secret.
+Finally, we propose a variation that supports non-repudiation, plus a hardware-free multi-factor signature capability.

-MIRACL Trust® DVS allows customers to leverage MFA technology for the implementation of non-repudiative digital cryptographic signatures ensuring transaction and data integrity.
+MIRACL Trust DVS allows clients to leverage MFA technology for the implementation of non-repudiative digital cryptographic signatures ensuring transaction and data integrity.

-DVS can be used either through MIRACL Trust® MFA web JS library or mobile SDKs.
+DVS can be used either through MIRACL Trust MFA web JS library or mobile SDKs.
 In both cases, transaction or data to be signed are cryptographically hashed.
-The end-user is then asked to enter their PIN which is used to re-create the client secret from the client token.
-The client secret is then used to sign the previously generated hash.
-Lastly, end-user identity, signed hash and original transaction or data are sent to customer infrastructure for storage.
-For signature validation, customer back-end infrastructure calls MIRACL API endpoint providing end-user identity and signed hash.
+The end user is then asked to enter their PIN which is used to re-create the Client Secret from the client token.
+The Client Secret is then used to sign the previously generated hash.
+Lastly, end-user identity, signed hash and original transaction or data are sent to clients infrastructure for storage.
+For signature validation, clients back-end infrastructure calls MIRACL API endpoint providing end-user identity and signed hash.

 # Flow

 The diagram below describes the signing and verification flow.
-Please note, that steps 1. and 2. can vary depending on implementation and business logic.
+Note that steps 1. and 2. can vary depending on implementation and business logic.

-- End-user created transaction / data is sent to the customer backend application.
+- End-user created transaction / data is sent to the client’s back-end application.

-- The client application validates the received hash and displays data / transaction to the user and asks the end-user to enter their PIN, which is used to complete the client secret.
-Client secret is then used to digitally sign the transaction / data hash.
+- The client application validates the received hash and displays data / transaction to the end user and asks them to enter their PIN, which is used to complete the Client Secret.
+Client Secret is then used to digitally sign the transaction / data hash.

 - The signature is verified by the following steps: